-The dynamics and relaxation of interacting quantum many-body systems are highly complicated, often limiting theoretical descriptions to low-dimensional systems.
-One-dimensional (1D) integrable systems offer a particularly attractive platform, as many of their properties can be computed exactly via the Bethe ansatz~\cite{Bethe1931}.
-Its solutions are parameterized in terms of quasi-momenta, the rapidities, encoding an extended set of conserved quantities.
-By virtue of interactions and boundary conditions of the many-body wavefunction only particular rapidities are possible and none can locally coincide, effectively making them assume fermionic statistics~\cite{lieb1963exact}.
-The evolution of the rapidities provides a description of the many-body dynamics where conservation laws play a ubiquitous role~\cite{Rigol2008, Gogolin2016, Gring1318}.
+One-dimensional (1D) integrable systems offer a unique platform for studying many-body phenomena, as several of their properties can be computed exactly via the Bethe ansatz~\cite{Bethe1931}.
+Its solutions are parameterized in terms of quasi-momenta, the rapidities $\theta$, encoding an extended set of conserved quantities.
+Physically, the rapidities are the asymptotic momenta of microscopic scattering processes, whereby they collectively depend on interactions among many particles~\cite{PhysRevLett.80.3678, PhysRevLett.114.125302}.
+Further, to satisfy boundary conditions of the many-body wavefunction, the rapidities can not assume the same value, effectively making them obey fermionic statistics~\cite{lieb1963exact, doi:10.1063/1.1664947}.
+Such a fermionization at arbitrary interaction strength between atoms is a manifestation of the restrictions stemming from the the 1D geometry; in 3D, fermionization occurs only in the unitary limit~\cite{PhysRevLett.88.210403}.
+Thus, the rapidity statistics, and the consequences thereof, are emergent properties of the system.
+The evolution of the rapidities determines the integrable many-body dynamics, resulting in a description where conservation laws play a ubiquitous role~\cite{Rigol2008, Gogolin2016, Gring1318}.

-Experimentally, a 1D Bose gas can be realized via a tight transverse confinement whose level spacing exceeds all internal energy scales of the system, effectively restricting it to the transverse ground state~\cite{PhysRevLett.87.130402, PhysRevLett.87.160405, PhysRevLett.105.265302}.
-When these energy scales approach the transverse level spacing, excitations in the transverse confinement are energetically possible and the system is often referred to as quasi-1D~\cite{Gerbier_2004}.
-Unlike integrable dynamics, these excitations are not rapidity conserving and can lead to thermalization~\cite{10.21468/SciPostPhys.9.4.058}.
-Thus, experimental studies of dynamics in this regime are crucial for understanding the extent at which quantum integrability survives in the presence of perturbations.
+Many-body systems in reduced dimensions can be realized experimentally through ultracold atomic gases~\cite{RevModPhys.80.885}.
+A Bose gas in a tight transverse confinement, whose level spacing far exceeds all internal energy scales of the gas, will be restricted to the transverse ground state, effectively realizing a 1D integrable system~\cite{PhysRevLett.87.130402, PhysRevLett.87.160405, doi:10.1126/science.1100700, PhysRevLett.105.265302}.
+As these energy scales approach the transverse level spacing, excitations in the transverse confinement become energetically possible.
+If the behavior of the whole system remains 1D in character, whereby the transverse excitations can be treated perturbatively, the system is regarded as \textit{quasi}-1D~\cite{Gerbier_2004}.
+Once such perturbative treatments break down, we consider the gas as truly three-dimensional~\cite{PhysRevA.65.043614}.
+This occurs, for instance, when the transverse excitations exhibit collective behaviour, thereby requiring a description through 3D Bogoliubov theory.